Mostafa229Gh/Todo-List/README.md

 # Todo List App
 > **view the project:**  The link will placed here!

 An efficient and straightforward Todo List app, constructed with React and Tailwind CSS, helps users organize their tasks.
-This app has a clean, user-friendly design and a highly accessible interface that makes the job of managing daily tasks, setting deadlines, and prioritizing work as simple and straightforward as can be.
-An app such as this touts as its reason for being an opportunity for the dev to either Learn and Practice (if you're a beginner) or Brush Up on Your Skills (if you're already a pro) with React and Tailwind CSS.
+This app has a clean, user-friendly design and a highly accessible interface that makes managing daily tasks, setting deadlines, and prioritizing work as simple as possible.
+An app such as this touts as its reason for being an opportunity for the dev to Learn and Practice (if you're a beginner) or Brush Up on Your Skills (if you're already a pro) with React and Tailwind CSS.

 ---
 ## Features